The Best Magnum Rimfire Rifles and Ammo for Squirrel Hunting

 That shot would’ve been a problem with the squirrel gun I’ve mostly carried for the past 24 seasons.
 It’s a Marlin 880 SS .22 LR with a fixed 4-power Tasco scope.
 It’s a simple setup, and though I could not tell you how many thousands of squirrels I’ve killed with it, an 80-yard headshot is beyond its capability.
 Or at least, beyond my capability with it.

 The CZ 457 Varmint in .17 HMR and 10X scope that I was shooting, on the other hand, did the job it just fine.
 It’s a fancier, more expensive gun that fires a fancier, more expensive cartridge—but that shot made my boy look at me like a hero, and that’s worth a hell of a lot.
-And if I’m being honest, I’ve enjoyed hunting with the setup so much that I’ve been in the squirrel woods more often this season.
+And if I’m being honest, I’ve enjoyed hunting with the setup so much that I’ve been in the squirrel woods more often the past few years.

 That is also worth a hell of a lot.